mamn2/DelayVST/DEVELOPMENT.md

 ### Signal Smoothing

 When changing audio signal parameters with a knob, we often get crackling sounds.
 This is because the parameter is being set at whatever rate you are changing it, in real time.
+Because of this, we have discontinuities in our signal, and this causes the processor to send a bunch of crap signals to the output wherever there is a discontinuity.
 In order to avoid this, DSP engineers use signal smoothing.
 Here's how I did it:

 We have a generic formula for smoothing the signal:
 Let x = smoothed value, y = target value, and z = scalar (speed)